CalebSkinner1/FantasyDynasty/README.md

 One advantage of BART is the ability to generate posterior samples.
 This naturally affords a way to identify uncertainty quantification of a players' career arc.
 This gives us an idea of the potential directions a player's career could take.
+Players will often have very different levels of uncertainty in their future value projections.
+For example, young unproven players have much more uncertainty than established veterans.
+However, BART models often struggle with heteroskedasticity (where the variance of the outcome is different across different predictor values).
+I adjust for this by modeling the residuals of the BART projections with a Generalized Additive Model (GAM).
+This allows the model to estimate the variance of each player flexibly.

 Overall, I define a players' future value as the sum of the median expected value added over the next eight seasons.
 In line with popular economic and financial models, each subsequent year is discounted by 5%.
 A players' total value over a period is the sum of any realized value in that period and their future value.